aslebloas/catalog/README.md

 ## Installation

-Python is required.
+Python 2.7.9 is required.
 Bleach is required.
 PostgreSQL is required.
-Flask is required.
-sqlalchemy is required.
-flask-seasurf is required.
+Flask 0.9 or above is required. sqlalchemy is required. flask-seasurf is required.